erick-guerra/python-oop-learning/Python Beyond the Basics - Object-Oriented Programming - Working Files/Chapter 3/0_Notes.md

 # Woking with class and instance data

-Instance have acces to their own individual value, but they will also have access to class data, therefore class data is intended to be shared among instances.
+Instance have access to their own individual value, but they will also have access to class data, therefore class data is intended to be shared among instances.